kip218/blog/_posts/2022-10-14-cryptanalysis-of-a-class-of-ciphers.md

 ---
 layout: post
-title: "Cryptanalysis of a Class of Ciphers based on Frequency Analysis using Index of Coincidence and Chi Squared Test"
+title: "Project: Applied Cryptography"
 ---

-## Applied Cryptography Project 2022
+## Cryptanalysis of a Class of Ciphers 2022

 (In Progress)